-Joshua LaRock takes us behind the scenes of his new figurative painting, “Bather in White,” which is part of his “Bathers” series that celebrate light and human form.
+Joshua LaRock takes us behind the scenes of his painting, “Bather in White,” which is part of his “Bathers” series that celebrate light and human form.

 “Bather in White”

 By Joshua LaRock

 “Bather in White” is my third piece in a series of paintings I am calling “bathers.”
 In all honesty, the idea was generated as an attempt to find a contemporary excuse to paint the nude figure.
 This is nothing particularly new, of course, where there are countless 19th-century and prior works entitled “Venus” for what I would believe to be similar reasons.
 Contemporary culture is probably more accepting of the shameless nude than in the past, but I do think they can be more difficult to place in collectors’ homes without some sort of accompanying narrative or modesty.
 At the very least it narrows my market and where all I really care about is the beauty of how natural light drapes itself over the human form.
 That is what “Bather in White” really is, a celebration of light and the human form.

 For me it is always a bit of a surprise how a piece comes together and seems to take on a life of its own.
 I believe I had seen an image of a marble statue somewhere with a similar pose, but without the drapery, that stuck with me.
 So when I got a model in my studio I tried out some variations on the idea and added the drapery.
 My studio space at the time of painting this was small but had many surrounding windows, and the walls were painted entirely white, which meant there was a lot of ambient light to bounce around.
 While trying to decide what to do, I happened to notice this lovely bit of back-lit light trickling over my model’s collarbone, and I had to go for it.
 It was a lot of fun to figure out how to control and compress the values for the rest of the modeling to make that effect work.